top of page

 Bike and Circuses 2024

-Roll right up - Bike and Circuses is back - and with an exciting new path!
+Roll right up - Bike and Circuses was back - and with an exciting new path!

-Get ready for a performance that will leave you on the edge of your (bike) seat!
-Audiences will be led on a tour of the park, stopping every few minutes to take in a new show.
+A performance that left you on the edge of your (bike) seat!
+Audiences were led on a tour of the park, stopping every few minutes to take in a new show.

-This year's show boasts a dazzling team of Winnipeg theatre, dance, music and circus artists all coming together in one beautiful park.
+The show boasted a dazzling team of Winnipeg theatre, dance, music, and circus artists all coming together in one beautiful park.

 Our stage is set, and the message is clear: It's time to act for the future of the environment and generations to come.